ministryofjustice/opg-lpa/service-front/content/guidance/Process_How to register the LPA.md

 OPG’s address is on the information sheets downloaded with your LPA.

-You need a PDF reader like Adobe Reader (<a href="http://www.adobe.com/uk/products/reader.html" rel="external" target="_blank">www.adobe.com/uk/products/reader.html</a>) to view and print the LPA form.
+You need a PDF reader like Adobe Reader to view and print the LPA form.
+You can <a href="http://www.adobe.com/uk/products/reader.html" rel="external" target="_blank" rel="noopener noreferrer">download Adobe Reader from the Adobe website (opens in a new tab)</a>.

 ### Track the progress of the LPA after you've posted it